qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Congestion Control
 ------------------

+TODO: should this whole section be part of a companion draft?

 The QUIC congestion control scheme is defined in {{I-D.ietf-quic-recovery}}.
-This congestion control scheme is not suitable when several sending paths are active.
+This congestion control scheme is not suitable when several sending uniflows are active.
+Using the congestion control scheme defined in
-Using the congestion control scheme defined in {{I-D.ietf-quic-recovery}} with Multipath QUIC would result in unfairness.
-Each sending path of a Multipath QUIC connection MUST have its own congestion window.
-The windows of the different paths MUST be coupled together.
+{{I-D.ietf-quic-recovery}} with Multipath QUIC would result in unfairness.
+Each sending uniflow of a Multipath QUIC connection MUST have its own congestion window.
+The windows of the different sending uniflows MUST be coupled together.
 Multipath TCP uses the LIA congestion control scheme specified in {{RFC6356}}.
 This scheme can immediately be adapted to Multipath QUIC.
-Other coupled congestion control schemes have been proposed for Multipath TCP such as {{OLIA}}.
+Other coupled congestion control schemes have been proposed for Multipath TCP such as
+{{OLIA}}.

 Mapping Path ID to Connection IDs